CONQUEROR133/FAQ_bot/ARCHITECTURE.md

 ## Overview

-This project consists of two independent applications that work together to provide a comprehensive FAQ management system:

-1. **faq_bot** - A Python-based Telegram bot that serves FAQ responses to users
+This project is a Python-based Telegram bot that serves FAQ responses to users using semantic search capabilities.
-2. **faq_loader** - A C# application that processes and loads FAQ data

 ## faq_bot Architecture